Skip to content

 • point to further resources including available support.

-In the following video, OU learning consultants Gill and Maggie explain how your tutor's feedback is one of the most important aspects of learning with the OU.
-Make the most of it.
+In the following audio, learning consultants Gill and Maggie explain how your tutor's feedback is one of the most important aspects of learning with The Open University.

 Maggie (Learning Consultant)